Citigroup Logo

 Citigroup Logo 1998-1999

 During this period, the fateful merger of Citicorp with Travelers Inc. The result was a financial and banking organization called Citigroup with a combined logo.
-The background was a gradient blue; the name was white, the umbrella was red.
+The background was a gradient blue; the name was white, and the umbrella was red.
 Moreover, he was still at the end of the inscription, covering the last letter “P.”

 1999 – 2007